Skip to content

 Fostering Family Ministries received a grant to provide Trust-Based Relational Intervention training for Ashland County Job and Family Services staff as well as foster and kinship parents.

-Park Street Brethren Preschool received a grant to improve door security in the event of a lockdown.
+Park Street Brethren Preschool received a grant to support a safety initiative.

 Rape Crisis Domestic Violence Safe Haven received a grant to repaint the exterior of Safe Haven’s Transitional Shelter building.